pocc/apigen/README.md

 # MAD CodeGen
-Meraki API Docs Code Generator
+Meraki API Docs Code Generator.

+Generate code in $language by
+1. Create an OpenAPI3 spec from the Meraki API Docs
+2. Feeding the spec into openapi-codegen for code generation

+*Still a work in progress*

 ## Problem
 There are currently 8+ client libraries for 4+ programming languages to